Pallab-Dutta/pallab-dutta.github.io/Research_Blogs/EMMD_2020/index.md

 <br>

 * **Necessary and Sufficient Sampling:**
-While sampling a metastable state, we keep comparing the $pdf$  corresponding to that state at time $t$ and $t+\Delta t$.
-The simulation at individual basin is ceased when the difference between these two distributions, $pdf_{t}$ and $pdf_{t+\Delta t}$ becomes close to zero.
-The converged $pdf$ can be considered as the representative of the local state distribution, and the trajectory can be thought of an ensemble of necessary and sufficient amount of samples.
+While sampling a metastable state, we keep comparing the $$pdf$$  corresponding to that state at time $$t$$ and $$t+\Delta t$$.
+The simulation at individual basin is ceased when the difference between these two distributions, $$pdf_{t}$$ and $$pdf_{t+\Delta t}$$ becomes close to zero.
+The converged $$pdf$$ can be considered as the representative of the local state distribution, and the trajectory can be thought of an ensemble of necessary and sufficient amount of samples.

 * **Free Energy Estimation:** After performing the necessary and sufficient sampling at each metastable state, we proceed to construct an estimate for the population distribution from the disjoint sample distributions.
 At this stage, a Gaussian mixture model is fit over the concatenated trajectories collected from all different states.
-We assume this $pdf$ to be the unbiased Boltzmann distribution of the system.
+We assume this $$pdf$$ to be the unbiased Boltzmann distribution of the system.
 Now, we apply the Boltzmann inversion to have the continuous free energy landscape as a function of the collective variables of the system.

 ---